spencerbraun/stats_notes/STATS202/ISL.md

 * Added penalties are very common in statistics and optimization to create function that can be worked with.
 * Increasing lambda increases bias, but it reduces variance
 * Idea: define a small set of M predictors which summarize the information in all p predictors - we saw this with PCA, using a transformation to combine information from many predictors into a smaller set of new predictors
+* Let $Z_1, Z_2,...,Z_M$ represent $M<p$ linear combinations of our original reduction linear combination p predictors: $Z_{m}=\sum_{j=1}^{p} \phi_{j m} X_{j}$
+* Fit the regression model $y_{i}=\theta_{0}+\sum_{m=1}^{M} \theta_{m} z_{i m}+\epsilon_{i}, \quad i=1, \ldots, n$
+* All dimension reduction methods work in two steps.
+First, the transformed predictors $Z_1, Z_2,...,Z_M$ are obtained.
+Second, the model is fit using these M predictors.
+However, the choice of $Z_1, Z_2,...,Z_M$ or equivalently, the selection of the $\phi_{jm}$’s, can be achieved in different ways.

 ###### Principal Components Regression

-* The loadings show how the variables weigh on the given principal component
+* We assume that the directions in which $X_1,...,X_p$ show the most variation are the directions that are associated with Y .

 * In the USArrests data, we saw the loadings for the first PC were heavy for the various crimes, low for criminal pop.
-Therefore the score for the first PC represents the overall reate of crime in each state.
+Therefore the score for the first PC represents the overall rate of crime in each state.
 Each M (state) gets a score, each predictor assigned loadings
 * In the regression, we replace our p predictors with M score vectors.
 Obtain then M coefficients $\theta_0,...,\theta_M$.
 We can rearrange terms to see that we are still doing a regression on the original space of x, but now the betas are restricted.
 The coefficients are interdependent, and we only have M $\theta$ terms across p X terms to vary.
 Think of constrained to working in a plane in three dimensional space.
 * Usefulness is dependent on the actual dataset.
 The Credit dataset has best error at 10 components instead of the full 11 - there is almost no dimensionality reduction here.
 If the best error is with all parameters, then just have least squares.
 So PCR should only improve on the least squares fit since OLS is always an option in selection number of components.
 * In the case of 45 predictors with 42 significant, PCR performs worse than Ridge.
 In 45 predictors with 2 significant, PCR does worse than Lasso.
-PCR really fit for when the response variable is really a combination of the principal components.
+PCR will tend to do well in cases when the first few principal components are sufficient to capture most of the variation in the predictors as well as the relationship with the response.
+* Note this is not a feature selection method, since the principal components are linear combinations of all p of the original features.
+Note also since PCR is unsupervised, there is no guarantee that the directions that best explain the predictors will also be the best directions to use for predicting the response.

 ###### Partial Least Squares

-* PCR only uses information in the X predictors.
-What if we include information from the Y responses as well.
+* PLS is a supervised alternative to PCR: PCR only uses information in the X predictors, but now we include information from the Y responses as well.
 * Regress Y onto $X_j$, then our $\phi_{j1}$ is the coefficient from this regression.
 Look at the direction that explains Y best, instead of the direction of greatest X variance.
 Gives more weight to the variables / residuals that are more correlated with the response.
 * Take the residuals of the simple linear regression, and repeat.
 Run a gression of Y against the residuals.
-Continue to define $Z_1, Z_2,...$
-* Then do a regression of Y onto the Z vectors.
+Continue to define $Z_1, Z_2,...$ Then do a regression of Y onto the Z vectors.
-* Compared to PCR ,PLS has less bias, more variance ie. tendency to overfit.
+* Compared to PCR, PLS has less bias, more variance ie. tendency to overfit.
 The Y responses have noise, and now we increase the chance of fitting to that noise as well.

 ##### High Dimensional Regression

 * Bag of words - count the words in data, turns it into quantitative measures.
 Number of predictors is as many as the words in the dictionary, so p >> n
-* When p > n, formally we have no solution, but if we assume the effect is simple enough, the real p that drives the effect can be found, say through regularization / shrinkage
+* When p > n, formally we have no solution, but if we assume the effect is simple enough, the real p that drives the effect can be found, say through regularization / shrinkage.
+In actuality the regression line becomes too flexible, since we have so many predictors, we overfit to our exact data set of n.
 * Plots of Lasso performance vs increasing predictors - adding many noise predictors hurts Lasso performance of the regression.
 Lasso looking at all possible options of selecting variables, but too much noise to find the signal when p >> n
 * With p unknowns and n equations, there is always multicollinearity - some predictors will have to be defined in terms of others.
-There are then many ways to write out a good solution.
+There are then many ways to write out a good solution, we should not take the fitted model as the one true model given our data.

 ### Chapter 7 - Non Linear Methods